David-Loth/lama-cpp-benchmark/README.md

 ]
 ```

-> The model must support the chat template, otherwise it will not understand the role
+> The model must support the chat template, otherwise it will not understand the `role`, `content`.
+And we called the
+> models which support chat template as `chat model`, and tools only works with `chat model`

 ## Install the packages